 If the via has a smaller diameter at the top, then widens as the opening leads down to the capture pad, uniform plating will be difficult if not impossible to achieve.

-This article originally appeared in the May 2018 issue of PCB007 Magazine, click here.
+To read the full version of this article which originally appeared in the January issue of PCB007 Magazine, click here.